jacobdp24/ion/README.md

 at the very least, if a club wants to make their own newsletter and they log on to their .edu email through gmail the smtp server is most likely **_not_** gmail.
 It is probably maintained by the university, ex: smtp.universityNameHere.edu

+Also, I am always looking to improve, so if you have any suggestions, want to help out, or go to UCSD and want to say hi, feel free to contact me